Skip to main content

 The Group By option allows you to group dates by periods: Day, Week, Month, or Year.
 This option is available for all date columns in Report Builder.

-Let's say you want to create a report focused on labor utilization and group your data by week.
+Let's say you want to build a report focused on labor utilization, and group the data by week.

 DatasetColumns